peter-murray/node-hue-api/docs/group.md

 ## sensors
-An `Array` of sensor `id`s that are associated with the group, which cna be empty.
+An `Array` of sensor `id`s that are associated with the group, which can be empty.

 * `get`